 Admission Requirements - Nursing Assisting (NAS)

 Admission to the Nursing Assisting program requires that a student submit a completed program application to the program to the Health Sciences Division.
-Application to the College is not required for the Nursing Assistant Program.
-Admission to the program is limited to the first 24 students who have paid tuition in full.
-Tuition for the Nursing Assistant Program is not covered by Pell Grant, student loans or scholarships.
+Application to the College is not required for the non-collegiate option.
+Tuition for the Nursing Assistant Program is not covered by Pell Grant or student loans.
 See below for more information on tuition assistance availability.

-Students who qualify for financial assistance under the guidelines of the Workforce Investment Act (WIA) may receive monies that will pay tuition for the Nursing Assistant Program.
+Students who qualify for financial assistance under the guidelines of the Workforce Opportunity Investment Act (WIOA) may receive monies that will pay tuition for the Nursing Assistant Program.
 For more information, contact the Opelika Career Link (334) 749-5704 or the Valley Career Link (334) 756-0024.

-Students who do not qualify for WIA financial Assistance should visit Health Sciences Admissions Office to register for the program and make payment.
+Students who do not qualify for WIOA financial Assistance should visit Health Sciences Admissions Office to register for the program and make payment.

 Health Requirements and Forms